lkesteloot/unsong/unsong.md

    -Los Angeles

 A ray of early morning sun beat on my face.
 Clouds flew by me like trucks rushing down a highway, and the heavens seemed to sing.
 It’s weird.
 You spend your entire adult life searching for Names of God and hanging out with angels, and the closest you come to a spiritual experience is paddling a flying kayak thousands of feet above San Bernardino County.
-I was flush with excitement at my close escape and at my [i]other[/i] close escape and frankly at being pressed up against Jane so closely and of course at the view where I could see all of Southern California stretching out around us, lines of crumpled mountains one after another, and then…
+I was flush with excitement at my close escape and at my [i]other[/i] close escape and frankly at being pressed up against Jane so closely and of course at the view where I could see all of Southern California stretching out around us, lines of crumpled mountains one after another, and then...

 There’s an old California joke.
 What happens when the smog lifts?
 The answer is the name of one of the state’s top colleges: UCLA.